 First of all, teaching health is a requirement.
 It might seem like one of those subjects where you just observe if a student can keep their desk clean and BAM!
 You have an assessment done on whether or not a student organizes.

 But this is a pretty lazy way to teach.
 You wouldn’t teach math by just observing if a student counts.
-When we say “teach health” we mean actually putting it on the schedule for at least thirty minutes a week.
+When we say “teach health” we mean putting it on the schedule for at least thirty minutes a week.

 You need to explicitly teach many of the health outcomes.
 Some of your students don’t have anyone at home who can teach them.
 Whether it’s a cultural difference regarding women discussing body health, a language barrier about foods available in your local area or social norms related to calling the police in an emergency, your students need clear, relevant information so they can look after themselves as adults.